-Quick update: The book I co-authored with Liz Fosslien is out now: No Hard Feelings: The Secret Power of Emotions.
-The book is a Wall Street Journal bestseller, was featured in The New York Times, and was selected for the Next Big Idea Club.
+Quick update: The book I co-authored with Liz Fosslien is a Wall Street Journal bestseller: No Hard Feelings: The Secret Power of Emotions.
+The book was recently featured in The New York Times, and was selected for the Next Big Idea Club.
 You can read more about the book here and sign up for our monthly newsletter here.
 Follow us on instagram for weekly illustrations!

 Every quarter, I share helpful summaries and excerpts of the best books, podcasts, and articles I’ve read about culture.

 Book: The Making of a Manager by Julie Zhou

 Julie Zhou is a VP of Design at Facebook, and she just wrote a fantastic book about how she learned how to manage.
 It has so many wise lessons for new managers!
 The last chapter is all about culture.
 Julie writes:

 “As you manage more and more people, you’ll play a bigger role in shaping culture.
 Don’t underestimate the influence that you can have.
 Even if you’re not the CEO, your actions reinforce what the company values.